 - Regularly reviewing the progress of all aspects of the Child Protection Plan;

-- Deciding what action is required to safeguard the child if there are changes to the child's circumstances;
+- Deciding what action is required to safeguard the child if there are changes to the child and family's circumstances;

 - Setting or re-setting desired outcomes and timescales;

 - Seeking and taking into account the child's (possibly changed) wishes and feelings;